pra-navi/tp/docs/UserGuide.md

 - Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **_must be a positive integer_** 1, 2, 3, …
 - At least one tag must be provided.
 - Existing list of tags will be updated after adding in the input tags.
+- Tags are uniquely identified so `finance` and `Finance` are considered two different tags.

 <h4>Examples:</h4>